blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 - Complete register login logic
 ......

-## To get the source code, checkout the [guide](http://vuejs-templates.github.io/webpack/)
+## To get the source code, checkout the [Click Here](http://vuejs-templates.github.io/webpack/)

-## To get your complete ride hailing platform with your logo and any app store of your choice in less than 24 hours, checkout the [guide](http://vuejs-templates.github.io/webpack/)
+## To get your complete ride hailing platform with your logo and any app store of your choice in less than 24 hours, checkout the [Click Here](http://vuejs-templates.github.io/webpack/)